 Unlike many commoditized household products, the prices of vacuums vary drastically based on brand, vacuum type, and features.
 To give you an idea, you could buy the least expensive stick vacuum for around $70 or the most expensive robot vacuum for $500.

-The biggest factor impacting price is the type of vacuum.
-Stick vacuums tend to be the cheapest, followed by upright vacuums, then canister vacuums, then the most expensive are robot vacuums.
+The most significant factor impacting price is the type of vacuum.
+Stick vacuums tend to be the cheapest, followed by upright vacuums, then canister vacuums.
+However, the most expensive are robot vacuums.

-Fortunately, Amazon and other retailers like Target have all type of vacuums so you can easily compare prices with the click of a link (check prices on Amazon for stick vacuums, upright vacuums, canister vacuums, robot vacuums).
+Fortunately, Amazon and other retailers like Target have all types of vacuums, so you can easily compare prices with the click of a link (check prices on Amazon for stick vacuums, upright vacuums, canister vacuums, robot vacuums).

 Thank You for Reading Our Review of Hardwood Floor and Area Rug Vacuums!